vekatze/neut/book/src/basis.md

 }
 ```

 Note that the variable `xs` isn't used.
-Because of that, the compiler translates the code above into the following (pseudo-code; won't typecheck):
+Because of that, the compiler translates the code above into the following (pseudocode; won't typecheck):

 ```neut
 define foo(xs: list(int)) -> unit {